symbol/symbol-docs/source/concepts/namespace.rst

 Subnamespaces
 *************

-On the internet, a domain can have a sub-domain.
-In Catapult, namespaces can have subnamespaces to **identify and organize assets**.
+On the internet, a domain can have a sub-domain. |codename| namespaces can have subnamespaces to **identify and organize assets**.

 .. figure:: ../resources/images/examples/namespace-setup.png
     :align: center